A Guide to Psychology and its Practice

 First of all, you might want to read the answer I gave to a previous question on this subject, in which I explain “opening up” in general.

-Your question, however, touches on an important aspect of emotional openness in psychotherapy.
-You say that “my therapist is aware of the problems.”
-But four years is a long time for you to have been struggling with this problem.
-It’s really the psychotherapist’s job to help you enter into emotional intimacy.
+Finally, speaking about the psychotherapist, you also say that “my therapist is aware of the problems.”
+But it’s really the psychotherapist’s job to help you enter into emotional intimacy.
 Being “aware” isn’t enough.
 A psychotherapist has to notice precisely where you pull back and then make an interpretation to help you articulate your inner experiences.

 Back to the list of questions